mmbosschaert/delaydayhasselt/index.md

-[Stephan van Gils](https://people.utwente.nl/s.a.vangils), [Yuri Kuznetsov](https://www.staff.science.uu.nl/~kouzn101/) and [Sjoerd Verduyn Lunel](https://www.uu.nl/medewerkers/SMVerduynLunel) organized a one-day meeting on **delay equations** in Utrecht.
+[Stephan van Gils](https://people.utwente.nl/s.a.vangils), [Yuri Kuznetsov](https://www.staff.science.uu.nl/~kouzn101/) and [Sjoerd Verduyn Lunel](https://www.uu.nl/medewerkers/SMVerduynLunel) organized a one-day meeting on **delay equations**.
 The consensus was that it would be a good idea to have an informal regional meeting more regularly, say, twice a year.

 In Hasselt on **11 October 2019** is the first such follow-up.
 It is organized by [Maikel